MolotovCherry/async-instrumenter/README.md

 // elapsed arg must be used
 dbg_instrument!("sleep() took {elapsed:?}", sleep()).await;

-// same as above, except with a predefined macro provided log message dbg_instrument!(sleep()).await;
+// same as above, except with a predefined macro provided log
+// message
+dbg_instrument!(sleep()).await;

-// will always print a debug log message regardless of `debug_assertions` status
+// will always print a debug log message regardless of
+// `debug_assertions` status
 //
 // elapsed arg must be used
 instrument!("{elapsed:?}", sleep()).await;

-// same as above, except with a predefined macro provided log message instrument!(sleep()).await;
+// same as above, except with a predefined macro provided
+// log message
+instrument!(sleep()).await;

-// we can also manually create an instrumenting future if we require custom behavior
+// we can also manually create an instrumenting future if
-// or access to the elapsed data let res = InstrumentFuture::new(sleep()).await;
+//we require custom behavior or access to the elapsed data let res = InstrumentFuture::new(sleep()).await;
 println!("took {:?} with result {:?}", res.elapsed, res.result);
 ```